Financial Aid Awarding

 - NEED - the college can award up to this amount in need-based aid, depending upon availability of funds

 Student Budgets at Centralia CollegeIn order to treat all students equally, standard budgets are used and applied to all applicants.
-Budget amounts can also be adjusted for half-time attendance (6-8 quarterly credits) and three-quarter time attendance (9-11 quarterly credits) since tuition, fees, and book costs will be less than for full-time.
+Budget amounts can also be adjusted for less than half-time attendance (5 or less quarterly credits), half-time attendance (6-8 quarterly credits), and three-quarter time attendance (9-11 quarterly credits) since tuition, fees, and book costs will be less than for full-time.
 Some exceptions are made to include day care costs or other fees.
 Documentation is required for any exception to standard budgets.
 See Academic Year Full-time Budgets-Cost of Attendance.

 Awarding Financial AidThe student's file must be considered complete before aid can be awarded.
-This includes, but is not limited to: Centralia College has received valid results of the FAFSA application, as well as a completed Centralia College Data Sheet, and verification documentation has been provided, if the student was selected for verification.
+This includes, but is not limited to: Centralia College has received valid results of the FAFSA application, as well as a completed Centralia College Financial Aid Form, and verification documentation has been provided, if the student was selected for verification.
 The student must also be admitted to the college and have declared an eligible program of study.

 The Financial Aid Office will consider the student for all aid programs for which the student is eligible and for which funds are available.
 Most gift aid funds are not available throughout the academic year, so priority deadlines have been established.
 (See Financial Aid Eligibility > When to Apply for deadline dates.)
 Every effort will be made to award aid before classes start for those students who meet the priority deadlines.
 Most aid is awarded on a first-come, first-served basis.
 Students who miss the priority deadline should still apply for financial aid, particularly since some grant funds can be paid retroactively if there is still money available and the student has met satisfactory academic progress standards.
 See Satisfactory Academic Progress Standards (SAP).

 Federal and State regulations require that scholarships and agency funding (such as DVR, L&I, Worker Retraining Benefits, etc.) awarded to help pay educational costs (e.g. tuition and fees, books, and transportation) must be considered an outside resource when awarding financial aid.
-If students receive any assistance from an outside source that was not reported on the Institutional Data Sheet, they are required to inform the Financial Aid Office so that financial aid eligibility can be evaluated.
+If students receive any assistance from an outside source that was not reported on the CC Financial Aid Form, they are required to inform the Financial Aid Office so that financial aid eligibility can be evaluated.

 Students are required to meet satisfactory academic progress standards.
 Students who complete all credits in which they enroll with at least a current and cumulative 2.0 GPA are considered to be making satisfactory academic progress.
 The same standard is applied to all programs that are awarded by the Financial Aid Office, whether need-based or non need-based.
 In addition: